 Policy for Reconsideration of Library Materials, Programming, or Displays

-The St. Peter Public Library will provide the opportunity to request reconsideration of library materials.
-No library material will be removed from the shelf until such request is acted upon and a decision is reached.
+The St. Peter Public Library will provide the opportunity to request reconsideration of library materials, programming, or displays.
+Nothing shall be removed, canceled, or reconsidered until a request is acted upon and a decision is reached.

 - The complainant must complete and sign a Request for Reconsideration of Library Material.